GeXiaoguo/gexiaoguo.github.io/_posts/2017-3-4-MVC, MVP and MVVM.md

 2. Data Binding is not utilized
    If binding is possible with the UI framework, it should be utilized to simplify the presenter.
 I've seen cases that people claiming that since they are using MVP, data binding should not be allowed.
 The Presenter should only drive the View through the IView interface.
 There is no ground for this argument.
 The IView interface is for solving the unit test problem.
 Utilizing data binding and is not harming the testability of the Presenter.

-###The MVVM Pattern
+### The MVVM Pattern
 <p><img src="/images/mvvm.png" alt="MVVM Diagram"></p>
 The Presenter and Controller are missing.

-With MVVM the ViewModel replaces the Presenter driving the View
+With MVVM, the **ViewModel** replaces the Presenter in driving the View.
+The differece is that the ViewModel drives the view with DataBinding, while the Presenter drives the view with an interface.

-1. View
+### View
    Bind to the ViewModel properties and update itself when ViewModel properties change.
-2. ViewModel
+### ViewModel
    Instead of driving the View through an interface, the ViewModel drives the view through changing its own properties and allow data binding to handle the rest

 Problems with MVVM are that